Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 ## Homogeneous Learnware Reuse Methods

-In addition to running learnware directly, users can further make predictions on unlabeled data using learnware reuse methods provided by the system.
+In addition to using learnware directly, users can further make predictions on unlabeled data using learnware reuse methods provided by the system.

 There are two main categories of reuse methods: (1) direct reuse and (2) reuse based on a small amount of labeled data.